 As elections near, it is reasonable to believe that individuals are more mobilized by campaign communication (Author, 2013) and, thus, pay close attention to political messages both online and offline.
 This is more likely, not only due to a heightened attention to politics, but also because individuals need more information to reduce uncertainties and anxieties about their voting decisions (Downs, 1957).
 While the literature generally suggests that strong partisans and interested voters arrive at their decisions early in the election campaign cycle (Fournier et al., 2004), the day-to-day dynamics in the campaign environment may prompt them to seek out confirmatory information.
 Specifically, an increase in uncertainty about the election outcome may induce confirmatory information seeking behavior (Carnahan et al., 2016; Valentino et al., 2009).
 As changes in the campaign environment (e.g., campaign competitiveness) over time induce more anxiety and uncertainty about the election outcome, the effect of preference homophily (i.e., message selection based on similar political preferences) may increase.
 Therefore:

-H7: The effect of preference homophily in message selection increases over time.
+H7: The effect of preference homophily on message selection increases over time.

 Data and Methods